- Home/

 2. Accessible Bathroom Layout

 An accessible bathroom remodel starts with the bathroom door.
-Unlike most bathrooms that open outwards or inwards, a disabled bathroom layout should have a sliding door for easier access.
+Unlike most bathrooms that open outwards or inwards, this type of bathroom layout should have a sliding door for easier access.

 Ensure extra space between the walk-in shower, toilet, sink, and multiple grab rails, as wheelchair or walker users need more room to move around.